huseyincavusbi/AdvA/README.md

 ## 🚀 Installation & Setup

-You can try this Hugging Face Space directly here: https://huggingface.co/spaces/huseyincavus/AdvA Or, if you prefer to set it up locally, follow these steps:
+You can try AdvA directly via HuggingFace Space here: https://huggingface.co/spaces/huseyincavus/AdvA Or, if you prefer to set it up locally, follow these steps:

 ### 1. Environment Setup